-2. Many people believe that anti-smoking laws are a good idea, but 3.
+- 2. Many people believe that anti-smoking laws are a good idea, but - 3.
 In some places, drivers under the age of 18 are not allowed to drive a car unless an adult member of their family is in the vehicle.
-However, 4.
-Although professional athletes undoubtedly feel that they deserve their multimillion-dollar salaries, 5.
-Today, governments claim that it is necessary to carefully check all travelers at airports, but 6.
-Some companies do not value employees who are 60 and older because they think such workers are too old to do their work effectively.
+However, - 4.
+Although professional athletes undoubtedly feel that they deserve their airports, but

+5. Today, governments claim that it is necessary to carefully check all travelers at

+6. Some companies do not value employees who are 60 and older because they think such workers are too old to do their work effectively.
 However,